Is It Better for a Woman to File for Divorce First?

 No matter who files for divorce first, the court will consider all evidence equally.
 However, you will feel more prepared if you have some level of control over when your divorce happens.
 What’s more, you may have additional time to gather the necessary evidence if you decide to file first, and you will have slightly more time to spend with your Columbus, OH women’s divorce lawyers.

 Divorces are very individual, and there is no right or wrong answer when it comes to the timing and whether you should file first.
 When you get in touch with us, we can review your situation and figure out what the best course of action is.
-Call or email us today at Woodford Sathappan McGee to book your initial meeting with one of our experts.
+Call or email us today at WSM to book your initial meeting with one of our experts.
 We will be happy to help you get the best outcome possible.